© DAVID CARR-SMITH 2009 : all images and text are copyrighted - please accredit text quotes - image repro must be negotiated via [email protected]

 .

-2: PRIMITIVE GRAFFITI - 'TAGGING' (ON BEHALF OF GROUPS & BELIEFS) ... in process
+2: 'TAGGING' ('PRIMITIVE GRAFFITI') - TYPE-2: ON BEHALF OF GROUPS & BELIEFS ... in process

 These tags are not individual, they define and locate a group and/or publicise ones participation in a shared belief.
 The defining icon of a group is an 'insignia', not a signature.
 Like all taggers groups publically display their insignias and state/inscribe their ideologies to prove to themselves and convey to others the significance of their local presence.
 Just as groups display their identifying icon and ideological statements, so do some individual taggers (presumably males) display their signature tag with (or substitute for it) a phallic 'potency' icon.

-GROUP-TAGGING: ON SHOP SHUTTER, BARCELONA
+GROUP-TAGGING: GING: SHOP SHUTTER, BARCELONA

 (pic 25-12-2006)